hipe/tmx/zerk/doc/issues/055-didactics-and-ouroboros.md

 ## about this document

-this document bridges together content whose sources are years apart. as it stands now, it is not yet fully integrated into one seemless narrative. not all the dots below are connected as they should be..
+this document bridges together content whose sources are years apart. as it stands now, it is not yet fully integrated into one seamless narrative. not all the dots below are connected as they should be..